s5k6/shelltalk/stefan/README.md

   * Many sections have an intro page, e.g. intro(1).

 Man-pages are organised in sections, and sometimes subsections.
-A manual is referenced by the name of the too/function, followed by the section in parenthesis
+A manual is referenced by the name of the tool / function, followed by the section in parenthesis

     bash(1)